 You must regularly update the Commvault software and install all security updates to adhere to your company's security policies.

 During maintenance operations, such as patching the production CommServe server to the most recent feature release, you can activate the production maintenance failover mode so that the standby CommServe server can handle service requests for restore operations.

-For HyperScale X, schedule patching of the backup software or operating system.
+For HyperScale X, schedule patching of the backup software or Installing Operating System Updates on Existing Nodes.
 The rolling update mechanism can be enabled to ensure that the system remains operational.

 External Applications and Cloud, Hardware, and Network

 In addition to the configurations and recommendations for high availability of Commvault components, you must also configure the underlying systems including system hardware and network systems for high availability.
 You must also establish better throughput access of data with external applications and cloud vendors to perform backup and recovery operations to meet SLAs.